wtajak/ecom-fullstack-test/README.md

 The product cards should be contained within 1024px and be aligned in the centre.

 If the user types in any other URL, it should return a basic 404 page.
+Keep it stateless, if possible.
 If you want to impress, change express to koa in the application.

 ## Main commands
 ``` bash